 All about Me - In this unit students will talk about appearance, describing themselves and others.
 They will describe their bedrooms in terms of furniture and colours and give opinions about their living space.
-They will create and deliver a presentation about their bedroom.
+Students will then create and deliver a presentation about their bedroom.